 As Helbling upgraded his closet, his self-image shifted accordingly.
 “Ditching my old belt — since I got to the last hole and needed an entirely smaller size — was a pretty great day,” he recalls.
 “Wearing clothes that fit well gave me increased confidence, both in my body and in general.”

-Jennifer Baumgartner, PsyD, psychologist and author of You Are What You Wear (Da Capo Lifelong Books, 2012), asserts that the way we dress is closely tied to how we feel, particularly when our bodies are changing as the result of weight loss or improved fitness.
+Jennifer Baumgartner, PsyD, psychologist and author of You Are What You Wear, asserts that the way we dress is closely tied to how we feel, particularly when our bodies are changing as the result of weight loss or improved fitness.

 “Just like any other behavior — relationship behavior, sleep behavior, eating behavior — what we wear can be an indicator of what’s going on internally,” she says.
 “There’s a constant conversation between the inside and the outside.”